-In New Hampshire the age of compulsory school attendance is six (as of September 30) to 18.
-Parents need to notify their intent to homeschool only one time per child and within five days of starting the program.
+Parents need to notify their intent to homeschool only one time per child and within five business days of starting the program.
+Advance notice or waiting to receive the acknowledgement letter to begin is not necessary; families may begin a home education immediately and at any time in the year.
 The letter must be filed with the local School Administrative Unit (SAU) district office, a private school that offers the service, or the state Department of Education.
 This is called the Participating Agency.

 Local SAUs are required to offer Participating Agency services to home educators in their districts at no fee.

 Private schools offer distance between the student’s personal information and the state.
 Many families value the additional privacy of filing with a private school; home educated students may be included in the state's student database when they notify the SAU or participate in classes, extra curriculars, or statewide assessments.
 Many private schools charge a fee and offer additional optional services including field trips, transcript reports, sports participation, and more.
 Per state law, chartered public schools are not able to serve as Participating Agencies.

 |may know staff||currently very friendly to home education|

 |good alternative if there's a poor relationship with the SAU||good alternative if there's a poor relationship with the SAU|

 |does not compromise ability to use Equal Access||does not compromise ability to use Equal Access|

 |CONs||may be hostile to home ed||charges a fee||may be hostile to home ed|